Risk Assessment

 - There may be a less restrictive way of managing risk.

-Any review of risk should establish explicitly whether:
+Any review of risk should establish whether:

 - Risks continue to be well managed by any plan;

-- There have been any changes to risk;
+- There have been changes to risk;

 - There is any risk of abuse or neglect; and